Microsoft-TrainingKits/DEMO-MigrateVMAppController/README.md

-﻿DEMO_MigrateSharePoint
+﻿DEMO_MigrateVMAppController
 ======================

-Demonstration of using AppController to migrate a SharePoint VHD to the cloud with a hybrid network.
+Demonstration of using System Center AppController to migrate a SharePoint VHD to the cloud with a hybrid network.

 This is a DemoMate walkthrough.
 Please review the speaker notes for details.